NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/quick_start.md

 ## Base model classes
 PEFT in NeMo is built with a mix-in class that does not belong to any model in particular.
 This means that the same interface is available to different NeMo models.
-Currently, NeMO supports GPT (`MegatronGPTSFTModel`) and T5 (`MegatronT5SFTModel`).
+Currently, NeMo supports GPT (`MegatronGPTSFTModel`) and T5 (`MegatronT5SFTModel`).